Govt pushing country towards bankruptcy, financial emergency: Congress

 On the Reserve Bank of India's move to transfer Rs 1.76 lakh crore to the government, Sharma said, "Yesterday's decision was a confirmation of what the party had been forewarning about the state of the economy".

-He said the RBI has taken an unprecedented decision of transferring its entire surplus in one go to the government.
+He said the RBI has taken an unprecedented decision of transferring its entire surplus in one go to the government and the decision will have catastrophic consequences.

 "Tomorrow, if you have a global economic crisis, the RBI has no room left to intervene and help the Indian economy.
 This is how grave the situation is", he said.